The main thing . . . is to always keep the main thing . . . the main thing.

 The Pastoral Care of Souls

 Pastoral Care treats the human spirit in ways that go beyond healing to holiness of life.
 The reparative therapy of Soul Care provides a Sacramental Cure for the whole human person in Christ.
-In the process, people may also experience temporary symptom abatement as a respite from their redemptive sufferings.
+In the process, people may also experience the healing power of temporary symptom abatement as a respite from their redemptive sufferings.

 Repentance (deprogramming) leads to Catechesis (re-education) and results in Conversion (renewal).
 Sacramental Pastoral Care is thus the therapeutic hallmark of traditional Catholic Christian spirituality.
 “Resistance is futile; you will be converted!”
 So, convert to Christ before the world converts you first!